Bogart Wealth LLC Increases Stock Holdings in Blackstone Inc. (NYSE:BX)

 In other news, Director Joseph Baratta sold 71,223 shares of the company’s stock in a transaction dated Wednesday, July 27th.
 The stock was sold at an average price of $93.95, for a total value of $6,691,400.85.
 Following the completion of the sale, the director now owns 1,141,965 shares of the company’s stock, valued at $107,287,611.75.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
 In other news, Director Joseph Baratta sold 71,223 shares of the company’s stock in a transaction dated Wednesday, July 27th.
 The stock was sold at an average price of $93.95, for a total value of $6,691,400.85.
 Following the completion of the sale, the director now owns 1,141,965 shares of the company’s stock, valued at $107,287,611.75.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
 Also, major shareholder Holdings L.P.
 Blackstone III sold 7,200 shares of the company’s stock in a transaction dated Thursday, August 25th.
 The stock was sold at an average price of $32.68, for a total value of $235,296.00.
 Following the completion of the sale, the insider now directly owns 862,800 shares of the company’s stock, valued at approximately $28,196,304.
 The disclosure for this sale can be found here.
 Over the last 90 days, insiders sold 161,423 shares of company stock valued at $9,660,717.
 Company insiders own 1.00% of the company’s stock.

-Several equities analysts recently issued reports on BX shares.
-Piper Sandler reduced their price objective on shares of Blackstone from $154.00 to $120.00 and set an “overweight” rating on the stock in a research note on Monday, July 25th.
-Barclays initiated coverage on Blackstone in a report on Wednesday, August 31st.
-They set an “overweight” rating and a $120.00 price objective on the stock.
-Wells Fargo & Company lifted their price objective on Blackstone to $102.00 in a research report on Friday, July 22nd.
-The Goldman Sachs Group lowered their price objective on Blackstone from $136.00 to $112.00 and set a “buy” rating for the company in a research report on Wednesday, June 29th.
+A number of equities analysts have recently weighed in on the stock.
+Morgan Stanley cut their price objective on shares of Blackstone from $154.00 to $125.00 and set an “overweight” rating for the company in a research report on Tuesday, July 19th.
+Barclays assumed coverage on Blackstone in a report on Wednesday, August 31st.
+They issued an “overweight” rating and a $120.00 price target for the company.
+Deutsche Bank Aktiengesellschaft raised their price objective on Blackstone from $147.00 to $153.00 and gave the stock a “buy” rating in a report on Friday, August 12th.
+StockNews.com raised Blackstone from a “sell” rating to a “hold” rating in a research report on Thursday, September 22nd.
 Finally, Keefe, Bruyette & Woods downgraded Blackstone from an “outperform” rating to a “market perform” rating and lowered their price objective for the company from $127.00 to $115.00 in a research report on Wednesday, August 3rd.
 Six analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
 According to MarketBeat.com, Blackstone presently has an average rating of “Moderate Buy” and an average price target of $131.33.

 About Blackstone